-We will again use the Workday in excel function, and the WORKDAY formula in excel will be,
+We will again use the WORKDAY in Excel function.
+The WORKDAY formula in Excel will be:

-Formula WORKDAY(A2-1,1) returns the same date since we are subtracting date and again adding a date.
-So we have the same date if the output is the same as the given date.
-It is a working day because the holidays are skipped by the WORKDAY formula.
+Formula WORKDAY(A2-1,1) returns the same date since we subtract the date and add a date again.
+So, we have the same date if the output is the same as the given date.
+Therefore, it is a working day because the WORKDAY formula skips the holidays.

-Suppose we have two dates given, and we have to generate 10 random days between these two given dates, excluding the weekends that are Saturday and Sunday.
+Suppose we have two dates given.
+We have to generate 10 random days between these two given dates, excluding the Saturday and Sunday weekends.
 The given dates are:

-We subtract minus two so that we don’t get the random working day above or equivalent to the end date value.
+We subtract minus two, so we do not get the random working day above or equivalent to the end date value.

 Things to Remember

-- In case if we want to customize the Weekends (other than Saturday and Sunday), we have to use WORKDAY.INTL function.
+- If we want to customize the Weekends (other than Saturday and Sunday), we must use the WORKDAY.INTL function.

-- If we provide the third argument to WORKDAY function for holidays as a range, it is necessary that we should pass it as an absolute value because the value of the range may change when we apply the same WORKDAY formula to other cells in the sheet.
+- Suppose we provide the third argument to the WORKDAY function for holidays as a range.
+In that case, we must pass it as an absolute value because the value of the range may change when we apply the same WORKDAY formula to other cells in the sheet.

-- The Workday function generates a #VALUE error when a start_date or any of the values provided in the holiday’s range are not valid dates or if the given day’s argument is non-numeric.
+- The WORKDAY function generates a #VALUE error#VALUE Error#VALUE!
+Error in Excel represents that the reference cell the user has either entered an incorrect formula or used a wrong data type (mostly numerical data).
+Sometimes, it is difficult to identify the kind of mistake behind this error. when a start_date or any of the values provided in the holiday’s range are not valid dates or if the given day’s argument is non-numeric.

-- If the start date is an invalid date, the WORKDAY function will generate #VALUE!
+- If the start date is invalid, the WORKDAY function will generate #VALUE!
 Error.

-This has been a guide to the WORKDAY Function in Excel.
-Here we discuss the WORKDAY Formula in excel and how to use the WORKDAY function along with excel example and downloadable excel templates.
-You may also look at these useful functions in excel –
+This article has been a guide to the WORKDAY Function in Excel.
+Here, we discuss the WORKDAY formula in Excel and how to use the WORKDAY function, along with Excel examples and downloadable Excel templates.
+You may also look at these useful functions in Excel: –